 All medical information on this website has been developed with oversight from members of Project FAVA's Medical Advisory Board.

 Denise Adams, MD

-Denise Adams, MD is an academic Pediatric Hematologist-Oncologist.
-She is currently a Co-Director of the Vascular Anomalies Center at Boston Children's Hospital and is an Associate Professor of Pediatrics at Harvard Medical School.
+Denise Adams, MD is an academic Pediatric Hematologist-Oncologist and a leading expert in the field of vascular anomalies.
+She currently leads the Comprehensive Vascular Anomalies Program at Children's Hospital of Philadelphia (CHOP).
+Before joining CHOP, she served as a Co-Director of the Vascular Anomalies Center at Boston Children's Hospital and an Associate Professor of Pediatrics at Harvard Medical School.
 Immediately prior to that, she was the Medical Director of the Hemangioma and Vascular Malformation Center and Director of the Pediatric Hematology/Oncology Fellowship Program at Cincinnati Children's Hospital Medical Center.
+Previously, she was a faculty member at Duke University and the University of Vermont.
 Dr. Adams is actively involved in clinical and translational research in the field of vascular anomalies, including exploration of various medical therapies for the treatment of FAVA and other vascular anomalies.
 She has received several awards for her instruction and mentorship of medical students, residents, and fellow physicians.
 In addition, she has authored many publications and has been an invited speaker, both nationally and internationally, on the subject of vascular anomalies.

 Elizabeth Chao, MD, FACMG